saimachi/MCW-Cloud-native-applications/Hands-on-lab/Before the HOL - Cloud-native applications.md

 > **Note:** By default Azure VM IP addresses change if they are stopped.
 You can reserve the IP or set a hostname to avoid issues with connections if you stop the VM.

-1. Connect securely to your lab VM using SSH (replace HOST_IP_ADDRESS with IP of your VM).
+1. Connect securely to your lab VM using SSH (replace HOST_IP_ADDRESS with IP of your VM, which can be obtained from the Azure portal).
 If prompted, enter the passphrase you used when first creating the SSH key.

    ```bash
    ssh -i .ssh/fabmedical adminfabmedical@HOST_IP_ADDRESS